puppetlabs/bolt/pre-docs/bolt_options.md

 ### Specifying nodes from an inventory file

-To specify nodes from an inventory file, reference nodes by node name, a glob matching names in the file or the name a group of nodes.
+To specify nodes from an inventory file, reference nodes by node name, a glob matching names in the file, or the name of a group of nodes.

 For the inventory file example below, the command `--nodes elastic_search,web_app` matches all nodes in both groups, `elastic_search` and